When a Fall Leads to Total Joint Replacement

 Conditions That Might Require Total Joint Replacement

-Justice Sotomayor suffered a complex fracture as a result of her fall, but that's just one of the injuries that may create need for a total joint replacement.
+Justice Sotomayor suffered a complex fracture as a result of her fall in spring 2018, but that's just one of the injuries that may create need for a reverse total shoulder replacement.
 This type of surgery may be recommended if you have:

 - A completely torn rotator cuff that cannot be repaired